Mu-L/PolarDB-for-PostgreSQL/doc/polardb/benchmark.md

 postgres=# create database pgbench;
 CREATE DATABASE
 ```
-* Initialize the benchmark environment with option `-s` to set the scaling factor, using `--help` to see more:
+* Initialize the benchmark environment with option `-s` to set the scaling factor, using `--help` to get more information:

 ```bash
 $~/pghome/bin/pgbench -i --unlogged-tables -s 32 -p 5432 -d pgbench